Daniele Di Lodovico

 Student learning goals

-Identify the function of the artworks through time.
-Understand and explain how these artworks were used and how they affected people in different ways and the interaction between these artworks and the viewer.
+Students will: • Deepen their understanding and analysis of art in the Middle Ages and Contemporary art. • Identify the function of the artworks through time. • Understand and explain how these artworks were used and the interaction between these artworks and the viewer.

 General method of instruction